-for the financial Year Ended 30 September 2024
+for the Financial Year Ended 30 September 2025

 Firstly, on behalf of the Credit Union, I would like to express our sincere sympathies to the families and friends of each of our members who have unfortunately passed away during the year.
 This is not an easy time for you and our thoughts are with you.
-In particular, I would like to extend the Board and Staffs' deepest sympathies to the families of Pat Woods and George Callanan, both of whom unfortunately passed away during the year.
-Pat and George were great servants to this Credit Union over many years and helped guide and build the Credit Union into what it is today.
-They were true gentlemen, colleagues and friends, who gave so willingly of their time to help others.
-Their loss is deeply felt by everyone in Sarsfield Credit Union.
+I would also like to extend the Board and Staffs' deepest sympathies to Mary Halpin who lost her brother, James, and to Sam Egan who lost his mother, Catherina, during the year.
+Mary and Sam are great servants to this Credit Union and have helped guide and build the Credit Union into what it is today, and their loss is felt by everyone in Sarsfield Credit Union.

-On behalf of the Board of Directors it is my privilege to welcome you to the 62nd Annual General Meeting of Sarsfield Credit Union Limited and present to you our Annual Report and Financial Statements for the year ended 30th September 2024.
+On behalf of the Board of Directors it is my privilege to welcome you to the 63rd Annual General Meeting of Sarsfield Credit Union Limited and present to you our Annual Report and Financial Statements for the year ended 30th September 2025.

-I am pleased to report that while 2024 has thrown up many challenges, it has been another very positive and successful year for our Credit Union on many fronts:-
+I am pleased to report that while 2025 has thrown up many challenges, it has been another very positive and successful year for our Credit Union on many fronts: -

-- Lending to Members increased by 10.44% in the year, with the gross loan book finishing at €16.536 million at our financial year end.
-This is the highest the loan book has ever been in the history of our Credit Union.

-- Loan Book - the loan book accounted for 34.71% of the Credit Unions Total Assets.

-- Loan Interest Income has increased by 10.31% in the year to €1,217,716.

-- Investment Income has increased by 15.79% in the year to €493,400.

-- Expenditure continues to be well managed although there was an overall increase in costs of €127k in 2024 (when you exclude the net impairment on loans figures applied at year end 2024 and 2023).
-This increase was necessary and outside the control of the Credit Union to ensure the Credit Union enhanced and upgraded its IT Platform to ensure continued up to date services for members while taking measures to protect against a potential Cyberattack.
+- Lending to Members increased by 6.11% in the year, with the gross loan book finishing at €17.547 million at our financial year end.
+This is the highest the loan book has ever been in the history of our Credit Union. - Loan Book - the loan book accounted for 35.88% of the Credit Union's Total Assets. - Loan Interest Income has increased by 5.2% in the year to €1.28 million. - Investment Income has decreased by 3.2% in the year to €477k due to lower investment rates. - Expenditure continues to be well managed with an overall increase in costs of €26.2k in 2025 (when you exclude the net impairment on loans figures applied at year end 2025 and 2024).
+This increase was necessary and outside the control of the Credit Union to ensure the Credit Union enhanced and upgraded our IT Platform to ensure continued up to date services for members while taking measures to protect against a potential Cyberattack.
 The Credit Union also ensured it had the necessary staffing levels and qualifications in place to deliver efficient member focused financial services in a highly regulated credit union industry sector.

-- Investment Rates and in particular "On Demand" and short-term deposit rates continued to improve in the 1st half of 2024 resulting in increased investment income being earned.
-Unfortunately, in the 2nd half of 2024 we began to see ECB rate cuts which have resulted in lower investment returns for "On Demand" and short-term deposit which results in lower returns on less than 90 days liquidity monies which the Credit Union is required to hold under regulations.
+- Investment Rates Unfortunately in late 2024 and into 2025 we have seen ECB rate cuts which have resulted in lower investment returns for "On Demand" and short-term deposits which results in lower returns on less than 90 days liquidity monies which the Credit Union is required to hold under regulations.
+This had an impact on Investment Income during the year.
 Overall, though as some of our existing investments mature, the Credit Union can currently re-invest these funds at improved returns for the Credit Union, which is positive.
+The Credit Union has prudently held additional liquid funds in short to medium accounts to fund loan growth, member savings withdrawals and to fund the working capital required for the introduction of SEPA Instants Payments System introduced in Feb and Oct 2025 which provide members with the ability to transfer funds between their accounts within 10 seconds.